aarnphm/morph/docs/content/SRS/SRS.md

 > [!important] UH-EOU1
 >
-> `tinymorph` shall include a session history feature that records and displays the user's most recent editing activities such as document accesses and text modifications.
+> `morph` shall include a session history feature that records and displays the user's most recent editing activities such as document accesses and text modifications.

 Rationale: This functionality streamlines user workflow by providing quick access to recent actions, which reduces the time needed for navigation and increases efficiency.

 > [!important] UH-EOU2
 >
-> `tinymorph` must allow users to interactively review and manually accept or reject changes suggested by the system after their inputs are submitted.
+> `morph` must allow users to interactively review and manually accept or reject changes suggested by the system after their inputs are submitted.

 Rationale: Providing users with the option to manually accept or reject suggested changes allows them with greater control over their content.
 This functionality would enhance user engagement by making the editing process more interactive and ensures that the final output aligns precisely with their preferences and intentions.